 As your business grows, surveys can help an organization benchmark themselves against their desired compensation position within their relevant skills market, ensuring their ability to attract and retain key staff.
 Regular market analysis will help bolster employees’ confidence in the organization’s compensation decisions.

-While much free market data is available on the web and through other media sources, the most credible data is produced by reputable consulting firms.
-When using a compensation survey, it is critical to understand how the statistics were established in order to ensure the data is valid, meaningful and defensible.
+While there is market data free of charge available on the web and through other media sources, the most credible data is produced by reputable consulting firms.
+When using a compensation survey, it is critical to understand how the statistics were established to ensure the data is valid, meaningful and defensible.

 The following chart outlines some of the differences between free online compensation sources and those from reputable consulting firms: